xingyizhou/3DKeypoints-DA/readme.md

-# Unsupervised Domain Adaptation for 3D Keypoint Prediction from a Single Depth Scan
+# Unsupervised Domain Adaptation for 3D Keypoint Estimation via View Consistency

 This repository is the PyTorch implementation for the network presented in: